Dynamic Site Generation with Markdown & Django

 Start Date: June 23, 2026

-Status: Pre-Registration
+Status: Running

 This course teaches you the essentials of making your first Django-powered blog.
 Drawing on inspiration from static site generators and the markdown standard, we add capabilities only possible from an active server to help you build your next markdown-powered super-site.